 Or you can make the lazanki from scratch at home.
 These square pasta noodles were traditionally always made at home.

 Do I Have To Use Bacon?

 No, you don’t have to use bacon.
 You can make this recipe with cooked ground beef, kielbasa sausages, or mushrooms too.

 Is Haluski The Same As Halusky?

 No, haluski is a Polish or Slovakian dish made with cabbage, meat, and onions.
-On the other hand, halusky is a Slovakian, Czech or generally Eastern European dish made with dumplings made of flour and potatoes like kopytka.
-These dumplings are then cooked with cheese, bacon, and bacon fat.
+On the other hand, halusky is a Slovakian, Czech, or generally Eastern European dish made with dumplings made of flour and potatoes like kopytka.
+Cook these dumplings with cheese, bacon, and bacon fat.